Some links in this post may be affiliate links

 Calathea bachemiana requires a humidity of 50% to 60% to thrive.
 Low humidity causes the plant to develop brown leaf tips and edges.
 Use a hygrometer to monitor the humidity for the optimum growth of the plant.

 To up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
-Calathea bachemiana can also be grown in a bathroom or other moist areas in the home if there is adequate lighting.
-Check out these techniques on how to raise humidity for houseplants.
+You may also grow the plant in a well-lit bathroom or other moist areas in the home.
+Make sure that there is good air circulation to minimize fungal diseases.

 You may also grow the plant in a closed terrarium as a high humidity can be maintained inside a terrarium.
 On account of its compact size and requirement for high humidity, Calathea bachemiana is one of the best plants for a closed terrarium.

-Feed Calathea bachemiana with a balanced, liquid fertilizer every 4 weeks through out the growing season.
-Stop feeding during the cold season as growth is minimal and feeding at this time can lead to fertilizer burn.
+Feed Calathea bachemiana with a balanced, liquid fertilizer every 4 weeks in spring and summer.
+Stop feeding in fall and winter as growth is minimal and feeding at this time can lead to fertilizer burn.

 Regularly, flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.

 The best potting mix for Goeppertia bachemiana should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-Aroids potting mixes and allpurpose potting mixes are good for this plant.
+Most Aroids potting mixes are good for this plant.

-Repot Goeppertia bachemiana every 1 or 2 years at the beginning of the growing season when it becomes root-bound.
+Repot Goeppertia bachemiana every 1 or 2 years at the beginning of the growing season (spring and early summer) when root-bound.
 Take care not to injure its delicate roots.

 Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
 Check out these ceramic pots on Amazon.